 How to Choose a Coffee Grinder for Cold Brew

-When you search for a coffee grinder for your cold brew coffee, you’ll want to look for several desirable features.
+When you search for a cold brew coffee grinder, you’ll want to look for several desirable features.
 Of course, much will depend on your own needs and preferences.
 Here are some relevant criteria for you to consider.

 Grinder Type: Would you like to use a manual grinder or an electric one?
 If you plan to grind beans every day, you will probably want the convenience of an electric grinder.
 Do consider the convenience and portability of a manual grinder, however.

 Additionally, you will want to consider whether a blade grinder or a burr grinder is right for you.
 Most coffee enthusiasts agree that a burr grinder is preferable because it does not create heat from friction in the way that a blade grinder does.
 Therefore, the ground beans from a burr grinder retain more of their oils, flavor, and aroma.

 Number of Grinding Settings: Consider the grind size that you will need for cold brew.
 Because the process is essentially the same as French press coffee, most cold brew fans use a medium-to-coarse grind size.
 This is somewhat subjective and depends on personal preference.
 Burr grinders come with varying numbers of grind settings.
 When you’re selecting a burr grinder for cold brew, you might want to consider your other favorite coffee applications, such as espresso or drip coffee, too.
 You’ll be able to change grind settings for various brewing processes.

 Cup Selector Option: It’s always best to grind fresh beans right before you brew your coffee.
 How many cups of cold brew will you want to make at one time?
 You will find that some burr grinders have settings that allow you to grind a specific amount of coffee beans to suit your needs.
 This way, you will know exactly how much ground coffee you’re producing at one time.